 All qualified plans, including those sold in the Marketplace, cover pregnancy and childbirth because maternity care and childbirth are considered essential health benefits.
 Even if you are already pregnant when coverage begins, you’re covered because pregnancy is considered a pre-existing condition.

-It’s important to remember that pregnancy entitles you to a Special Enrollment Period, which means that you can enroll in coverage on the Marketplace even if it’s not an Open Enrollment Period.
+Having a baby entitles you to a Special Enrollment Period, which means that you can enroll in coverage on the Marketplace even if it’s not an Open Enrollment Period.

 You might find that you now qualify for Medicaid if you are pregnant–even if you applied before and were denied.
 Check with your state agency for more information.